 Manages projects ensuring timelines and deliverables are met and meet expectations.

-Two to three years of relevant work experience in analyzing next generation sequencing data from projects involving RNA-seq, ChIP-seq, and/or variant analysis.
+Two to three years of relevant work experience in analyzing array data and/or next generation sequencing data from projects involving RNA-seq, ChIP-seq, WES and/or variant analysis.

 Ability to solve complex bioinformatics problems.